biosimulations/biosimulations/docs/concepts/Interfaces.md

 - **Identification of SED-ML files**.
 SED-ML files should be identified as `omex:content` whose `format` attribute starts with `http://identifiers.org/combine.specifications/sed-ml`.

 - **Preferential execution of "master" files**.
 The OMEX format supports the declaration of a single "master" file (`omex:content[@master='true']`).
 When a COMBINE/OMEX archive contains a single master file, simulation tools should only execute this file.
-Note, if the master file is not a SED-ML document, then no simualtions should be executed.
+Note, if the master file is not a SED-ML document, then no simulations should be executed.
 When a COMBINE/OMEX archive doesn't have a master file, all SED-ML documents should be executed.

 ## Execution of simulation experiments encoded in SED-ML